 Additional incisions may be required if surgical procedures, such as removal of an ovarian cyst or the uterus (hysterectomy), are needed.

 Laparoscopy is done in a hospital and requires an anesthetic, usually a general anesthetic.
 An overnight stay in the hospital is usually not required.
 Laparoscopy may cause abdominal pain, but normal activities can usually be resumed in 3 to 5 days, depending on the extent of the procedure that is done through the laparoscope.

 Loop Electrical Excision Procedure

 In a loop electrical excision procedure (LEEP), a thin wire loop that conducts an electrical current is used to remove a piece of tissue.
 Typically, this piece of tissue is larger than that obtained in a biopsy of the cervix.

 LEEP requires an anesthetic (often a local one), takes about 5 to 10 minutes, and can be done in a doctor's office.
 Afterward, women may feel mild to moderate discomfort and have a small amount of bleeding.
 Taking an NSAID, such as ibuprofen, 20 minutes before the procedure may help relieve discomfort during the procedure.

-For sonohysterography, fluid is placed in the uterus through a thin tube (catheter) that is inserted through the vagina and then the cervix.
+For saline sonography (sonohysterography Sonohysterography If a fallopian tube is blocked or damaged, women may have fertility problems.
+A blocked or damaged fallopian tube can prevent the sperm from reaching the egg or prevent the egg or fertilized... read more ), fluid is placed in the uterus through a thin tube (catheter) that is inserted through the vagina and then the cervix.
 Then ultrasonography is done.
 The fluid fills and stretches (distends) the uterus so that abnormalities inside the uterus, such as polyps or fibroids, can be more easily detected.
-The procedure is done in a doctor's office and may require a local anesthetic.
-Taking an NSAID, such as ibuprofen, 20 minutes before the procedure may help relieve discomfort.